 After drinking half a bottle, I felt liquid enough to relax in bed reading Geraldine Brook’s book about the bubonic plague: Year of Wonders.
 When I picked it up at the library the week before I hadn’t thought about how the night sky would shroud the cabin in complete darkness.
 The only thing I could see out the many windows of my bedroom was the twinkling lights of the marina across the lake, blinking into the inky blackness.
 As I finished reading about the first victim of the epidemic: a tailor, who accidentally imported plague-infested fleas into a remote English village with a bolt of fabric, I heard something stir in the loft above my head.
 I waited in silence.
 When nothing happened, I returned to the story.
 Just as the tailor’s crusty bubonic plague sore burst open, covering Anna Firth in pus; the mice above my head went into full feeding mode—scurrying in and out of the loft, up the walls, behind the fireplace.
 By the time I got to the scene in the book where the villagers were about to crucify a witch, the screen door leading from the kitchen to the outhouse rattled as if someone was attempting to get in; the small latch on the door keeping it from swinging wide open.

-My heart leapt to my throat, blood raced to my brain and my breathing became shallow, as if the someone outside the cabin, might hear me exhale.
+My heart leapt to my throat, blood raced to my brain and my breathing became shallow.
+Whomever was outside the cabin might hear me exhale.
 I was going to die in this cabin and nobody would know it until my husband, wondering why I hadn’t picked him up at the dock on the appointed date, called for a search party.

 It must be the young man trying to get in, the one that walked by earlier in the day.
 His eyes had looked glassy to me.
-He was stoned.
-I turned off my lantern and picked up my phone, and, using the flashlight app, which was about the only thing it was good for at this point since I had no bars, I crept out of bed and went to the kitchen, trying not to think of those horror films where women dressed in nightgowns get attacked by the psychopath.
+He had been stoned.
+I turned off my lantern, picked up my phone, and using the flashlight app (which was about the only thing it was good for at this point since I had no bars) I crept out of bed and went to the kitchen.
+I tried not to think of those horror films where women dressed in nightgowns get attacked by the psychopath.
 I slammed the door shut and bolted it, then walked around the cabin cursing the fact that every room had a door leading outside.
+What the hell was the architect thinking?
+Oh yeah, how to escape getting caught in bed with your lover.
 I made sure they were all shut and bolted.
 I waited.
 I listened.
 I crept back into bed and stared up at the ceiling.
 I needed to use the outhouse.

 The day passed by like the others, writing, swimming, boating, breathing and eating.
 Since I had spent the night finishing Year of Wonders, I needed a new book to read.
 Above the mantel in the parlor were a row of books left by past guests.
-My choices included a Stephen King novel, a collection of short stories compiled by Alfred Hitchock, a James Patterson novel and Hemingway’s A Farewell to Arms.
+My choices included a Stephen King novel, a collection of short stories compiled by Alfred Hitchock, a James Patterson novel or Hemingway’s A Farewell to Arms.
 When I was in high school I swooned over Hemingway’s book.
 I remembered giving a copy to a boy I had a huge crush on.
-Lifting it off the mantel, I flipped it open to read a passage and was greeted by a waft of mildew.
+I flipped it open to read a passage and was greeted by a waft of mildew.
 Hitchcock beckoned.

 Another dawn and I was still alive.
-The first draft of my novel was done, my husband would be waiting for me on the dock and my solitude was over.
-Breathing in the citrus smell of balsam that lingered in the air, I lifted myself off the porch chair and climbed into the boat to pick him up.
-As I pulled away, glancing back at the cabin, I couldn’t help but regret I might be leaving something behind.
+The first draft of my novel was done; my husband would be waiting for me on the dock and my solitude was over.
+It was time to pick him up.
+Breathing in the citrus smell of balsam that lingered in the air, I lifted myself off the porch chair and climbed into the small outboard.
+I glanced behind me at the shimmering wake and couldn’t help but regret I might be leaving something behind.